LamaAni/infer/README.md

 ## Commands

-In `zlib-cli`, all commands are a sentence with added parse arguments, an example for a simple command would be,
+In `ZCli`, all commands are constructed as sentences, an example for a simple command would be,

 ```
 myapp run special case positional_1 --flag --arg val positional_2
 ```

-This command, when parsed, is translated to:
+This above command would be translated to,

 ```javascript
 command_name='myapp run special case'